King K. Rool: Appearances

-King K. Rool originally appears in Donkey Kong Country as its main antagonist and final boss, stealing protagonist Donkey Kong's banana hoard aided by his minions, the Kremlings.
-He subsequently appears in Donkey Kong Country 2 and Donkey Kong Country 3, assuming the roles of pirate Kaptain K. Rool and mad scientist Baron K. Roolenstein, respectively.
+King K. Rool originally appears in Donkey Kong Country as its main antagonist and final boss, stealing protagonist Donkey Kong's banana hoard with the aid of his minions, the Kremlings.
+He subsequently appears in Donkey Kong Country 2 (1995) and Donkey Kong Country 3 (1996), assuming the roles of pirate Kaptain K. Rool and mad scientist Baron K. Roolenstein, respectively.
 In 2, he kidnaps Donkey Kong for a banana hoard ransom, spurring protagonists Diddy Kong and Dixie Kong to save him, and in 3, he kidnaps Donkey Kong and Diddy to power his KAOS robot, requiring Dixie and Kiddy Kong to save them.
-In Donkey Kong 64, he pilots a ship armed with a laser to Donkey Kong Island, intent on destroying it once the laser has enough power.
+In Donkey Kong 64 (1999), he pilots a ship armed with a laser to Donkey Kong Island, intent on destroying it once the laser has enough power.
 He kidnaps Diddy Kong, Tiny Kong, Lanky Kong and Chunky Kong, requiring Donkey Kong to rescue them and join up to defeat him.
 In the final battle, he assumes a boxer persona dubbed King Krusha K. Rool and is fought in a boxing ring.
-Following this game, K. Rool would be largely absent from the series for over twenty years outside of minor appearances.
-Following this absence, K. Rool would ultimately resurface in Donkey Kong Bananza as that game's true main antagonist and final boss; it is explained by him in-game that his absence from the series was the result of him and his fellow Kremlings being trapped underground while searching for the wish-fulfilling Banandium Root.
-After being unintentionally freed by Donkey Kong and Pauline, K. Rool is fought in the Planet Core before he follows his enemies as they escape to New Donk City—an area introduced in Super Mario Odyssey—which he attempts to reshape in his image using the Banandium Root while flooding it with hazardous banana mush.
-He then fights Donkey Kong once again, but is eventually defeated.
+After making an appearance as the main antagonist and final boss in the Nintendo DS game Donkey Kong Jungle Climber, K. Rool was largely absent from the Donkey Kong series for an extended period of time, outside of minor appearances.

+K. Rool returns in Donkey Kong Bananza (2025) as the game's true main antagonist and final boss; it is explained by him in-game that his absence from the series was the result of him and his fellow Kremlings being trapped underground while searching for the wish-fulfilling Banandium Root.
+After being unintentionally freed by Donkey Kong and Pauline, K. Rool punches Void Kong away and is fought in the Planet Core before he follows his enemies as they escape to New Donk City—an area introduced in Super Mario Odyssey—which he attempts to reshape in his image using the Banandium Root while flooding it with hazardous banana mush.
+Under the alias of K. Rool, King of Rot, he then fights Donkey Kong once again, but is eventually defeated.

 K. Rool has multiple playable appearances outside of the Donkey Kong series, including being a playable character in the 2008 baseball game Mario Super Sluggers.
 In the Super Smash Bros. series, he makes his first playable appearance in Super Smash Bros.
-Ultimate, featuring attacks based on his various appearances as a boss character.
+Ultimate (2018), featuring attacks based on his various appearances as a boss character.

 King K. Rool appears as a main character in the Donkey Kong Country animated series.
 In most episodes, K. Rool attempts to steal the Crystal Coconut, an ancient relic that is said to possess extraordinary power.
 He is portrayed by Canadian theater actor Benedict Campbell.
 In 2023, Campbell, alongside many other Donkey Kong Country cast members, reprised his role in the fan-made animation DKC: Return to Krocodile Isle.